SolidBench/rdf-dataset-fragmenter.js/README.md

 ### Quad Matchers

 Different strategies for matching quads.
-These matchers are mainly used for a `FragmentationStrategyExceptionEntry`.
+These matchers can for example be used for `QuadTransformerAppendQuadLink` or `FragmentationStrategyExceptionEntry`.

 #### Predicate Matcher